skip to content

 Key takeaways

-2. Customers and non-resident contractors should ensure that travel and meal cost reimbursements are clearly separated from the fees for services rendered in Canada on any invoices, to help minimize the amount that would be subject to withholding tax.
+3. It is good practice for customers and non-resident contractors to clearly separate travel and meal cost reimbursements from the fees for services rendered in Canada on invoices to help minimize the amount that would be subject to withholding tax should the CRA move forward with its new position.

 This publication has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The publication cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact BDO Canada LLP to discuss these matters in the context of your particular circumstances.
 BDO Canada LLP, its partners, employees and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this publication or for any decision based on it.